- last update 31 Oct 2024 -

 By Alec Berg and Bill Hader.
 A professional hitman discovers his passion for acting.
 Barry is one of the best comedy series released lately.

 By Bryan Fuller.
-A unique comedy drama from early 00s, some light watch that is both funny and sad.
+A unique comedy drama from early 00s, a light watch that is both funny and sad.

 By Andy Breckman.
 A mystery drama comedy from the 00s.
 Monk is an obsessive compulsive private detective full of phobias.